dfe-analytical-services/GLMS_publication/README.md

 **Introduction**
-These scripts produce supporting data for the GLMS 2020 publication, where 2020 refers to the survey year.
+These scripts produce supporting data for the Graduate Labour Market 2020 publication, where 2020 refers to the survey year.

 **Requirements**
 i . *Software requirements*